Republicans Reportedly Want To Disrupt Impeachment Hearings, Interrogate Witnesses And Attack Whistleblower

 According to the report, the GOP is “preparing to unleash a counter-push to disrupt impeachment proceedings, discredit the whistleblower, and interrogate every person the whistleblower spoke with.”

-According to lawmakers and aides who spoke to the publication, Republicans’ primary goal is to continue alleging that the entire impeachment process is a partisan effort to unseat Trump, and that House Democrats are being “profoundly unfair” to both the president and his party.
+According to lawmakers and aides who spoke to the publication, Republicans’ primary goal is to continue alleging that the entire impeachment process is a partisan effort to unseat Trump and that House Democrats are being “profoundly unfair” to both the president and his party.

 Republicans reportedly want to focus on the whistleblower, discredit and attack the individual, while disrupting the whole process.
-They plan on calling for witnesses, and interrogating everyone involved in the probe, including every single person the whistleblower spoke with.
+They plan on calling for witnesses and interrogating everyone involved in the probe, including every single person the whistleblower spoke with.

-Disruption will reportedly be one of GOP’s main tactics, because the party wants to lower the public’s confidence in the inquiry by hammering away at procedural issues.
+Disruption will reportedly be one of GOP’s main tactics because the party wants to lower the public’s confidence in the inquiry by hammering away at procedural issues.
 By focusing on process and disrupting the hearings, Republican leaders reportedly believe, they will manage to derail the investigation and at the same time keep the president happy.

 President Trump: "Where is the second whistleblower and why did Schiff make a lie when he said about what I said on the phone call?" pic.twitter.com/Txb2EGyq3d